 At Steel and Stud, we offer CFS in varying thicknesses, which makes you meet your steel building requirements.
 Therefore, the quality of your steel is assured that it will remain consistent over decades without getting destroyed by fire, moisture, timber, or rust.
 Since cold-formed steel building results in high standard buildings, the buildings are seismic proof and are able to withstand strong winds.

-Composition of the CFS
+Composition of the Cold-Formed Steel

 The CFS component is made from at least 25% recycled steel.
 Others use up to 75% recycled steel, which is a contribution to the green building.